dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_for_dummies.md

 matcher can be.
 This allows a user to express the intent of a test exactly.

 An interesting special case is when we say `Times(0)`.
-You may have guessed - it means that the function shouldn't be called with the given arguments at all, and gMock will report a googletest failure whenever the function is (wrongfully) called.
+You may have guessed - it means that the function shouldn'type be called with the given arguments at all, and gMock will report a googletest failure whenever the function is (wrongfully) called.